 The iOptron CEM60 is a center-balanced equatorial mount that provides an excellent platform for astrophotography.
 This astrophotography mount has created quite a buzz both in terms of design and performance.
-Weighing in at just 27 lbs, this mount can handle a substantial payload of 60 lbs.
+With the mount itself weighing in at just 27 lbs, this mount can handle a substantial payload deep sky imaging gear of up to 60 lbs.
+This opens the doors to countless astrophotography telescope configurations.

 The iOptron CEM60 Equatorial Mount

 The early feedback I have received from current owners of the CEM60 has been positive.
 Aside from its impressive specs, this iOptron mount has developed a reputation for smooth tracking and precise autoguiding.
 This trait is exemplified by the way of a steady graph in PHD2 Guiding.

 To be clear, this is not the CEM60-EC (the newer model with high precision encoders).
 Have a look at the iOptron CEM60 in the backyard as I talk about some of the cool features and astrophotography potential of this mount.